csc-training/csc-env-eff/_slides/07_allas.md

 # The Allas object storage: what is it?

-- Allas is a CEPH-based object storage service for all CSC computing and cloud services
+- Allas is a Ceph-based object storage service for all CSC computing and cloud services
 - Possible to upload data from personal laptops or organizational storage systems into Allas
 - Meant for data storage during project lifetime
    - All project members have equal access to the data in Allas